Pediatric Sleep Medicine

-Established in 1989, the Sleep Center at Yale New Haven Children's Hospital is the region's leader in diagnosing and treating sleep problems in infants, toddlers, adolescents and teens arising from medical conditions or from behavioral or developmental problems.
-The sleep center program physicians are board-certified in pediatrics and sleep medicine.
+Established in 1989, Yale New Haven Children's Hospital Sleep Center is the region's leader in diagnosing and treating sleep problems in infants, toddlers, adolescents and teens arising from medical conditions or from behavioral or developmental problems.
+The Sleep Center physicians are board-certified in pediatrics and sleep medicine.

-Patients receive comprehensive care in a warm, kid-friendly environment supervised by highly-trained physicians and technicians who are experts in diagnosing a wide variety of sleep disorders.
-The Sleep Center includes a state-of-the-art three bed sleep laboratory which is equipped with inpatient sleep lab testing equipment and actigraphy monitoring to quantify sleep-wake patterns in children.
+Patients receive comprehensive care in a warm, kid-friendly environment supervised by highly trained physicians and technicians who are experts in diagnosing a wide variety of pediatric sleep disorders.
+The Sleep Center includes a state-of-the-art three-bed sleep laboratory which is equipped with inpatient sleep lab testing equipment and actigraphy monitoring to quantify sleep-wake patterns in children.

 Infants to teenagers may be referred to the program for an evaluation.
 Evaluation for a sleep disorder begins with an initial consultation with a pediatric sleep physician in the sleep center.
 Some children may benefit from overnight polysomnography (sleep testing) to further define the causes of sleep disturbance.